Introduction

 Tip

-Apple Silicon Wi-Fi is included in the kernel and should work normally.
-If unstable, try connecting to a 2.4 GHz network.
+Apple Silicon Wi-Fi is included in kernel and should work.
+If unstable, try 2.4 GHz network.

 passwd # Set root password